lapidot/homePi/README.md

-//Check cron status (will show erros - use to debug) sudo service cron status
+//Check cron status (will show erros - use to debug)
   // Add a cron to current user
 crontab -e

 // Edit playlist with text editor (that's the default mpd directory)